AtomLinter/linter-tslint/README.md

 **Note:** This plugin requires `tslint` 0.4.8 or later.

-Now you can proceed to install the linter-jshint plugin.
+Now you can proceed to install the linter-tslint plugin.

 ### Plugin installation
 ```